Loricanal/VESPE/README.md

 # VISPE
-The proposed architecture, namely VCS-based Explainable Student performance PrEdictor (VESPE), relies on a Flask (Python-based) application consisting of two main user interfaces, i.e., the input U.I. and output U.I., and of a core engine.
+The proposed architecture, namely VCS-based Explainable Student performance PrEdictor (VISPE), relies on a Flask (Python-based) application consisting of two main user interfaces, i.e., the input U.I. and output U.I., and of a core engine.
 The input UI allows end-users to specify (i) the input VCS usage data, (ii) the prediction targets, and (iii) the specification of the algorithm setup.
 The core engine consists of a set of supervised ML algorithms.
 The output U.I. provides end-users with visual explanations of the ML outcomes.

 ## Requirements
-In order to use VESPE, **Python** and the **Pip** installer package must be installed on your machine.
+In order to use VISPE, **Python** and the **Pip** installer package must be installed on your machine.
 Then you need to import all requirements and libraries running the following command:
 ```
 pip install -r requirements.txt